|Mon, Tues, Wed, Fri||8:00am - 4:30pm|

 Do I have to follow the school pathways designated for my community?
-No, these are merely an option and a way to ensure that your child goes to school with other children in your neighborhood.
+No, these are merely an option that affords your child the opportunity to school with other children in your neighborhood.
 Families have the option of a school other than their Community School if there is space and the student meets other school-specific requirements.
 Transportation is not provided to Community Schools that are outside your Area.
 Community Schools provide a clear pathway from kindergarten through high school.

 If my child attends a Regional or District Magnet (articulated/specialized learning program) outside our Area, will a seat be reserved for him/her at the next program level?
 Yes.
 The student will not need to apply; a seat will be reserved for him/her.

 Can my child attend an elementary Community School that is outside our Area?
 You may apply to attend a Community School outside of your Area.
 However, bus transportation is not provided.